Real Women Have Curves

 Real Women Have Curves is a 2002 American comedy-drama film directed by Patricia Cardoso, based on the play of the same name by Josefina López, who co-authored the screenplay for the film with George LaVoo.
 The film stars America Ferrera (in her feature film debut) as protagonist Ana García.
 It gained fame after winning the Audience Award for best dramatic film, and the Special Jury Prize for acting in the 2002 Sundance Film Festival.
 The film went on to receive the Youth Jury Award at the San Sebastian International Film Festival, the Humanitas Prize, the Imagen Award, and Special Recognition by the National Board of Review.
-According to the Sundance Institute, the film gives a voice to young women who are struggling to love themselves and find respect in the United States.

 Real Women Have Curves broke many conventions of traditional Hollywood filmmaking and became a landmark in American independent film.
 According to Entertainment Weekly, it is one of the most influential movies of the 2000s and cast a wide shadow over the new generation of filmmakers to come.
 The movie is cited for showing the impact a movie could have in the culture and it is acclaimed for its nuanced portrayal of Los Angeles.

 In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-It is the first Latina-directed film to be inducted into the National Registry.
+It is the first Latina-directed film to be inducted into the Registry.

 In 2021, Forbes reported that a musical adaptation was being developed.
+It opened on Broadway at the James Earl Jones Theater in April 2025.